algorithmica-org/algorithmica/content/english/hpc/cpu-cache/associativity.md

 ![Fully associative cache](../img/cache1.png)

-The problem with fully associative cache is that implementing the "find the oldest cache line among millions" operation is hard in software and simply unfeasible in hardware.
+The problem with fully associative cache is that implementing the "find the oldest cache line among millions" operation is pretty hard to do in software and just unfeasible in hardware.
 You can make a fully associative cache that has 16 entries or so, but managing hundreds of cache lines already becomes either prohibitively expensive or so slow that it's not worth it.

 We can resort to another, much simpler approach: just map each block of 64 bytes in RAM to a single cache line which it can occupy.
 Say, if we have 4096 blocks in memory and 64 cache lines for them, then each cache line at any time stores the contents of one of $\frac{4096}{64} = 64$ different blocks.

 ![Direct-mapped cache](../img/cache2.png)

-A direct-mapped cache is easy to implement, and it doesn't require storing any additional meta-information associated with a cache line except its tag (the actual memory location of a cached block).
+A direct-mapped cache is easy to implement doesn't require storing any additional meta-information associated with a cache line except its tag (the actual memory location of a cached block).
 The disadvantage is that the entries can be kicked out too quickly — for example, when bouncing between two addresses that map to the same cache line — leading to lower overall cache utilization.

 For that reason, we settle for something in-between direct-mapped and fully associative caches: the *set-associative cache*.
-It splits the address space into equal groups which separately act as small fully-associative caches.
+It splits the address space into equal groups, which separately act as small fully-associative caches.

 ![Set-associative cache (2-way associative)](../img/cache3.png)